The Famous Snark Rocket Studios: Since 1946

 The worldwide success of that cartoon and the subsequent several spin-offs allowed Camp Chaos to expand into television and music videos.
 Napster Bad was the first in a nine year track record of viral video successes, including Metallicops, Spongebong Hemp Pants, The Superficial Friends, Dick Vitale Goes Apeshit, and many more.

 CHECK IT: Napster Bad is featured in the critically acclaimed Metallica documentary Some Kind of Monster.
-We're also credited with the first recorded use of the slang term "interweb" according to Wikipedia.
 Good for us.

 From the success of Napster Bad, Camp Chaos pitched and sold its first television series: an animated sketch comedy show called Camp Chaos Presents VH1's ILL-ustrated (view selected cartoons from ILL-ustrated here).
 The series aired for two successful seasons and, during its run, ILL-ustrated boasted the highest ratings on the network in the coveted M18-34 demographic and routinely finished in the top 5 in its timeslot.
 It migrated to MTV2 where 13 of the 25 episodes are occasionally repeated with equally strong ratings.
 It currently can be seen on VH1's broadband site, The V Spot, as well as on YouTube.